Agrippina the Younger: Birth and early life

-Agrippina was born on 6 November in AD 15, or possibly 14, at Oppidum Ubiorum, a Roman outpost on the Rhine River located in present-day Cologne, Germany.
-A second sister Julia Drusilla was born on 16 September 16, also in Germany.
+Agrippina was born on 6 November in AD 15, or possibly AD 14, at Oppidum Ubiorum, a Roman outpost on the Rhine River located in present-day Cologne, Germany.
+A second sister Julia Drusilla was born on 16 September AD 16, also in Germany.

+Agrippina's place of birth is disputed, with Cologne being seen as a likely place considering how Agrippina would favor the city and the Colonia Claudia Ara Agrippinensium being established at her prompting there.

+Suetonius however claims that both of Germanicus's eldest daughters were born in Trier in Gaul.

-As a small child, Agrippina travelled with her parents throughout Germany (15–16) until she and her siblings (apart from Caligula) returned to Rome to live with and be raised by their maternal grandmother Antonia.
-Her parents departed for Syria in 18 to conduct official duties, and, according to Tacitus, the third and youngest sister was born en route on the island of Lesbos, namely Julia Livilla, probably on March 18.
-In October of AD 19, Germanicus died suddenly in Antioch (modern Antakya, Turkey).
+As a small child, Agrippina travelled with her parents throughout Germany until she and her siblings (apart from Caligula) returned to Rome to live with and be raised by their paternal grandmother Antonia.
+Tiberius gave her father Germanicus supreme command over the empire's eastern provinces, so in AD 18 her parents departed for Syria.
+According to Tacitus, their third daughter Julia Livilla was born en route on the island of Lesbos, probably on 18 March.

-Germanicus' death caused much public grief in Rome, and gave rise to rumours that he had been murdered by Gnaeus Calpurnius Piso and Munatia Plancina on the orders of Tiberius, as his widow Agrippina the Elder returned to Rome with his ashes.
-Agrippina the Younger was thereafter supervised by her mother, her paternal grandmother Antonia Minor, and her great-grandmother, Livia, all of them notable, influential, and powerful figures from whom she learnt how to survive.
+In October of AD 19 Germanicus died suddenly in Antioch (present-day Antakya, Turkey).
+His death caused much public grief in Rome and though it was officially attributed to illness, Gnaeus Calpurnius Piso (the governor of Syria) and his wife Munatia Plancina were widely suspected of poisoning him.
+His daughter Agrippina was then four years old; thereafter she was supervised by her mother, her paternal grandmother Antonia Minor, and her great-grandmother, Livia.
 She lived on the Palatine Hill in Rome.
-Her great-uncle Tiberius had already become emperor and the head of the family after the death of Augustus in 14.

 Marriage to Gnaeus Domitius Ahenobarbus

-After her thirteenth birthday in 28, Tiberius arranged for Agrippina to marry her paternal first cousin once removed Gnaeus Domitius Ahenobarbus and ordered the marriage to be celebrated in Rome.
+After her thirteenth birthday in AD 28, Tiberius arranged for Agrippina to marry her paternal first cousin once removed Gnaeus Domitius Ahenobarbus and ordered the marriage to be celebrated in Rome.
 Domitius came from a distinguished family of consular rank.
 Through his mother Antonia Major, Domitius was a great nephew of Augustus, first cousin to Claudius, and first cousin once removed to Agrippina and Caligula.
 He had two sisters; Domitia Lepida the Elder and Domitia Lepida the Younger.
 Domitia Lepida the Younger was the mother of the Empress Valeria Messalina.

 Antonia Major was the elder sister to Antonia Minor, and the first daughter of Octavia Minor and Mark Antony.
-According to Suetonius, Domitius was a wealthy man with a despicable and dishonest character, who, according to Suetonius, was "a man who was in every aspect of his life detestable" and served as consul in 32.
+Domitius, who was, according to Suetonius, "in every aspect of his life detestable," served as consul in AD 32.
 Agrippina and Domitius lived between Antium and Rome.
 Not much is known about the relationship between them.

 Reign of Caligula

 Public role and political intrigues

-Tiberius died on March 16, AD 37, and Agrippina's only surviving brother, Caligula, became the new emperor.
+Tiberius died on 16 March AD 37, and Agrippina's only surviving brother, Caligula, became the new emperor.
 Being the emperor's sister gave Agrippina some influence.